DenisLeonkins06/AI_Voice_Assistance/Historical_MJ.md

     2014 : Amazon Alexa and Echo revolutionized commercial space but mainly know for revolutionizing residental areas to make smart homes, thanks to the smart voice-activated functionality

-    2015 : Microsoft Cortana is a is a cloud-based personal assistant that operates outside the realm of standard voice-enabled AI.
+    2015 : Microsoft Cortana is a cloud-based personal assistant that operates outside the realm of standard voice-enabled AI.
 Cortana doesn't just understand voice commands and carry out tasks but is integrated for use across Microsoft's 365 suite of products

 2020s : AI Assistants and Generative AI